Chisomnwa/TheLook_Ecommerce_Analysis/Business Case Study Questions and Answers.md

 category | cancelled | returned
 -- | -- | --
-Intimates | 1982 | 1323
+Intimates | 1943 | 1325
-Jeans | 1904| 1245
-Tops and Tees | 1831 | 1178
+Jeans | 1857 | 1348
-Fashion Hoodies & Sweatshirts | 1763 | 1194
+Fashion Hoodies & Sweatshirts | 1815 | 1212
+Tops and Tees | 1780 | 1137
-Sleep & Lounge | 1742 | 1125
+Sleep & Lounge | 1689 | 1152

 ***And the most returned categories are:***

 category | cancelled | returned
 -- | -- | --
-Intimates | 1982 | 1323
+Jeans | 1857 | 1348
-Jeans | 1904 | 1245
+Intimates | 1943 | 1325
-Fashion Hoodies & Sweatshirts | 1763 | 1194
+Fashion Hoodies & Sweatshirts | 1815 | 1212
-Tops and Tees | 1831 | 1178
-Sleep & Lounge | 1742 | 1125
+Sleep & Lounge | 1689 | 1152
+Sweaters | 1638 | 1138

 ### Insights:
 * The most cancelled categories are also the most returned categories.

-* Jeans and Fashion Hoodies & Sweatshirts which are the second and third most cancelled and returned categoies are also two of the most purchased or profitable categories.
+* Jeans and Fashion Hoodies & Sweatshirts which are the second and third most canceled and returned categories, are also two of the most purchased or profitable categories.

 ---
 ### 5. What marketing channel are we doing well on?

+### Steps:

+* Select the traffic source and count the total number of customers that made purchases via each traffic source.

 ```sql
 SELECT
   u.traffic_source AS traffic_source,